dcknuth/teach_yourself_python/lesson02.md

 # You can also string these together
 (2 > 1) and (5 == 5)
 ```
 Python groups code sections with indentation.
-When we have indentations, you will need to press F9 until the indentation ends or select the whole section and press F9.
+When we have indentations, you will need to select the whole section and press F9.
 For an if – else pair, you will need to select both and press F9 to get the correct behavior.
-Remember to show the Variable Explorer tab, so you can see your variables and to select the whole indented part and the line after for those sections.
+Remember to show the Variable Explorer tab, so you can see your variables.
 ```
 # Now we can use boolean values to control our code
 # Python uses indentation level to create a 'block' of code